 If you have enough content, create a website dedicated to one niche market (as the Pot Guide does for marijuana users).

 - Target niche tourists.
 This may be a no-brainer, but target the people who have a special interest in your product or asset.
 When you’re creating an audience for Facebook ads, choose target interests that align with the niche market.

 - Produce content.
 Consumers are looking for relevant content that interests them.
+Talk about the niche product(s) across all the destination marketing channels in your toolbox.
 Tell consumers about your assets by creating blog posts, round-ups or listicles that appeal to specific niche audiences.

 - Talk the talk.
 This is the one time I will let jargon slide.
 Now don’t overdo it on the technical speak, but if you’re talking to people who are really passionate about something, use vocab they’ll relate to.